withastro/astro/CONTRIBUTING.md

 ### Setting up your local repo

-Astro uses pnpm workspaces, so you should **always run `pnpm install` from the top-level project directory.** Running `pnpm install` in the top-level project root will install dependencies for `astro`, and every package in the repo.
+Astro uses pnpm workspaces, so you should **always run `pnpm install` from the top-level project directory**.
+Running `pnpm install` in the top-level project root will install dependencies for `astro`, and every package in the repo.

 ```shell
 git clone && cd ...